2026 IPREM: €600/month · €7,200/year (14 payments)

 The reform also introduced streamlined documentation requirements and faster processing times, reflecting Spain’s broader push to modernize its immigration system and reduce administrative backlogs.

-Requirements for Arraigo Social in 2026
+Requirements for Arraigo Sociolaboral in 2026

 1. Continuous Residence in Spain for at Least 2 Years